FANTASTIC FLORENCE TOURS – FREQUENTLY ASKED QUESTIONS (FAQs)

 1. Why should I take get a local tourist guide and what does it mean?

 A tourist guide is a true profession in Italy.
 You need certification, which means passing a hard exam in history, art, touristic legislation and foreign languages.
-To be a certified tourist guide you need to show your linguistic skills in at list one foreign language, in addition to your native language of course (I’m a certified tourist guide in Italian, English, Spanish and German -but, I don’t give specialised tours in German, because I still have to perfect it!).
+To be a certified tourist guide you need to show your linguistic skills in at list one foreign language, in addition to your native language of course (we all are certified tourist guide in Italian, English, Spanish, French and German).
 Certification is issued by the Italian government.
 Choosing a local tourist guide is synonymous with high quality education and professional skills.
-Look for the official tourist guide badge, I always show it while I’m at work!
+Look for the official tourist guide badge, we always show it while we’re at work!

 2. Why should I take a private tour of Florence?